- Crops & Livestock

 Soil Survey Resources for Small Farms - Learning about the different types of soils on a farm is invaluable.
 Oregon alone has nearly 1,000 different kinds of soil, ranging from deep to shallow, clayey to sandy, nearly level to steeply sloping.
 These differences are important, because different soils require different kind of management practices.

-'Want to Dry Farm' Handout - This double-sided handout created by Alex Stone, Andy Gallagher, and Matt Davis lays out the basics of assessing and improving site suitability for dry farming.
+'Evaluate Your Site for Dry Farm Potential' - This double-sided handout created by Alex Stone, Andy Gallagher, and Matt Davis lays out the basics of assessing and improving site suitability for dry farming.

 2016 - 2018 Dry Farming Collaborative Variety Trial Report (Draft) - See variety trial results compiled from more than 20 DFC sites.
 Multiple varieties of dry beans, flour corn, winter squash, tomato, melon, and zucchini were included.